Mefteg/movieConvertor/README.md

 movieConvertor
 ==============

-Allow movies to be played on Philips TV
+Allows movies to be played on Philips TV